MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/boxview.md

 ---
-title: "BoxView"
+title: "Xamarin.Forms BoxView"
-description: "Use a colored rectangle for decoration, graphics, and interaction." ms.prod: xamarin ms.assetid: 4CBF703D-84A0-4CDF-A433-5926B587782A ms.technology: xamarin-forms
+description: "This article explains how to use a colored rectangle for decoration, graphics, and interaction in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 4CBF703D-84A0-4CDF-A433-5926B587782A ms.technology: xamarin-forms